smartyshaman/anantshiva.github.io/_posts/2027-03-29-obsidian-forever-notes.md

 In the meantime, Forever Notes works.
 Though it's a hassle to set up.

 I know because I painstakingly migrated my journal entries one by one to Apple Notes and journalled this way for a couple of months.
 In the process, I came across entries that I'd completely forgotten about.
-I laughed, I cried...ok, I didn't *cry*.
+I laughed, I cried - ok, I didn't *cry*.
 But I did get emotional.
-It was quite cathartic.
+It was surprisingly cathartic.

 Anyway, the set up was still a pain in the ass.

 Until I realised that I could stay in Obsidian and simply use Dataview to achieve the same goal.
 Here’s the code I use in my Daily Note template to pull entries from the same day in previous years:

 ```js
 TABLE WITHOUT ID